Update: ‘Price’ and ‘Toyota electrified vehicle sales projected to rise’ sections updated and ‘TopElectricSUV says’

 e-TNGA is a dedicated EV platform, and Toyota can build front-, rear- or four-wheel drive electric cars on it.
 Toyota can alter the length, width, height, and wheelbase as required, and the same goes for the motor and battery pack capacities.
 The same fixed layout for key components allows creating different powertrain combinations.
 A front motor allows FWD, while a rear motor supports RWD.

 eAWD can be achieved by employing front and rear motors together.
-The company has confirmed that the bZ4X is followed by six more bZ electric vehicle models by 2025.
+In December 2021, the company revealed that it would launch four more bZ EVs following the bZ4X.
 One can expect a larger Toyota BZ6X with third-row seating to follow in the next few years.

 Koji Toyoshima, Deputy Chief Officer, ZEV Factory (Japan), Toyota, has said that the e-TNGA platform’s flexibility and versatility enable the designing and creation of models that are not only able to run purely on electricity but also beautiful to look at and exciting to drive.

 Toyota RAV4, the ‘chosen one’ in the U.S.

 The RAV4 has been the chosen one at Toyota for experimenting with EV technology since the 1990s, and before the Toyota Kenshiki Forum in 2020, it was thought that the company was set to finally release the first RAV4 EV for unrestricted sales across continents.
 The first Toyota RAV4 EV was launched in the first generation in 1996 and the next one, which was co-developed with Tesla, followed in 2012 as a compliance car to meet the state of California’s zero-emissions vehicle mandate.

 Like previous-generation Toyota RAV4 EVs, the Toyota bZ4X is available in the U.S. market, where the electric crossover race is hotting up in 2021 with the entry of Volkswagen, Hyundai, and Nissan with new technologies like skateboard platforms.
 However, the bZ4X isn’t exclusive to California or available only on lease.
-In Japan, the price of the bZ4X after deducting subsidy would be about ¥5 million or roughly $46,000, suggests a Creative311 report.
+Its prices (excl.
+USD 1,335 DPH fee) start USD 42,000 and go up to USD 48,780.